Introduction

 // to the corners of the polygon.
 This is based on Girard's theorem.

-float quadIntegral(float3 verts[4]) {
+float quadSolidAngle(float3 verts[4]) {

 float sum = 0.0;